 Susan Cadogan with The Ciyo Brown Band

-‘Hurt So Good’, ‘Nice & Easy’, ‘Piece Of My Heart’ – Join Susan Cadogan, one of Jamaica’s best-loved singers as she unites with guitar man Ciyo Brown plus a full live band.
+‘Hurt So Good’, ‘Nice & Easy’, ‘Piece Of My Heart’ – Join Susan Cadogan, one of Jamaica’s best-loved singers as she unites with guitar man Ciyo Brown and his full live band.

 From the ground-breaking tracks and solid gold hits she recorded with Lee ‘Scratch’ Perry at the height of his seminal Black Ark Studio heyday through to Top Of The Pops appearances and lovers rock classics, Susan’s recorded output has never been less than sensational and her live performances remain truly mesmerising.